starwhals/2016-spaceapps-asteroid-mining/README.md

 ## Project Description
 We are developing a mission profile to obtain scarce, useful material and scientific data from a Near Earth Orbit (NEO) asteroid.

-The first step is identifying a target asteroid composed of desirable material.
-Following target acquisition, the orbital characteristics of the asteroid are attained: size, location, velocity, etc. This allows for the asteroid to be moved into a stable orbit in close proximity to Earth.
+The first step is identifying a target asteroid composed of desirable material and orbital characteristics (size, location, velocity, etc.) This allows for the asteroid to be moved into a stable orbit in close proximity to Earth.
 This will facilitate economical access for mining and scientific research.

-A spacecraft is then designed to travel to the asteroid, verify its composition through a sensory study of impact scattered material, attach landers to the asteroid, then move it into a close Earth orbit at a Lagrange Point (L1).
+A spacecraft is then designed to travel to the asteroid, verify its composition through a sensory study of impact scattered material, attach landers to the asteroid, then move it into a close Earth orbit at Lagrange Point (L1).
 The movement of the asteroid will be accomplished through a combination of ion propulsion, mass ejection of asteroid material, and gravity tug.

 ## Background